LuxciumProject/ahmyzsh/README.md

 ## THESES FILES CANNOT BE USED `AS IS`

-Consider this text as being part of each files you get from this repo.
-Files or part of code under MIT liscense will be taged accordingly.
+Consider the folowing text as being part of each files you get from this repo.
+Files or part of code under MIT liscense will be taged accordingly:

 ```shell
 ################################################################################